Forced scamming

 What is forced scamming?

-Forced scamming is a brutal new form of slavery.
-Right now, thousands of victims are being trafficked, trapped in guarded compounds and forced to scam people like you and me, under the threat of brutal violence.
-It’s being reported in The Guardian and The Economist.
+Right now, thousands of victims are being tricked, trafficked, trapped in guarded compounds in South East Asia and forced to scam people like you and me, under the threat of brutal violence.

-This crime is growing fast.
-Interpol has just announced that forced scamming is now a global crisis "representing a serious and imminent threat to public safety."
+Interpol recently announced that forced scamming is now a global crisis "representing a serious and imminent threat to public safety."
 UK banks are also warning of huge increases in online scams.

 Forced scamming affects all of us - it's urgent we stop it.

-People like Yaza urgently need your help.
-Donate to stop forced scamming now and your donation will be DOUBLED, up to £20,000
+People like Sarah urgently need your help.
+Donate to help stop forced scamming now

 How does forced scamming work?

-- A victim is recruited via a fake job advert and trafficked into a heavily-guarded compound.
+- A victim is recruited via a convincing fake job advert and trafficked into a heavily-guarded compound.

 - Once at the compound, traffickers take the victim’s passport and phone.
-They are left trapped, isolated and alone.
+They are trapped and unable to leave.

 - The victim is forced to conduct scams for up to 20 hours a day, six days a week.

-- The victim often experiences extreme violence including electrocution or rape.
+- The victim often experiences extreme violence including electrocution or torture.

 How widespread is the crime of forced scamming?